SUNY New Paltz Department of Psychology

 Matriculated Graduate student registration begins

-Do I need to be cleared by my psychology major advisor to register for summer classes?
+Do I need to be cleared by my psychology major advisor to register for winter classes?

-No, but it is still probably a good idea to consult with your psychology major advisor (or, if you are a psychology minor, one or more of your academic advisors) about what classes you plan to take.
+No, but it is still probably a good idea to consult with your psychology major advisor (or, if you are a psychology minor, one or more of your academic advisors) about what class you plan to take (you can take only one class during the Winter session).
 You can do this when you communicate with your advisor about fall registration.
-Summer session registration begins Apr.
-8.
+Summer session registration begins Nov.
+4.

 Must I take PSY301 Psychological Research Methods and PSY311 Research Methods Lab at the same time?